houdinisparks/ansible-docker-felk/README.md

 ## Before you run the ansible scripts
 1) Make sure the variables set in ./group_vars are correctly defined.
 2) Sensitive variables below have to exist as environment variables within the shell running the script.
-   (You can create a .bashrc file in your cloned repo and export these variables first.)
+   (You can create a .bashrc file and do a `source .bashrc` in your cloned repo and export these variables first.)
    1) DOCKER_PW
    2) DOCKER_USER
    3) DOCKER_URL

 ## To edit the filebeat/elk config files
 ```